Skip to main content

-It can be hard to measure the performance of your application with respect to criteria important you or your users.
-However, doing so is crucial, especially as you iterate on your application.
-In this guide we will go over how to test and evaluate your application.
-This allows you to measure how well your application is performing over a fixed set of data.
+In this guide we will set up evaluations for a chatbot.
+These allow you to measure how well your application is performing over a fixed set of data.
 Being able to get this insight quickly and reliably will allow you to iterate with confidence.

-At a high level, in this tutorial we will go over how to:
+At a high level, in this tutorial we will:

 For more information on the evaluation workflows LangSmith supports, check out the how-to guides, or see the reference docs for evaluate and its asynchronous aevaluate counterpart.